jundalisay/sp/content/en/research/galileo/new/day-2.md

 ---
 heading: Day 2
-title: "Small Scale Versus Large Scale"
+title: "The resistance of solids"
 date: 2025-09-25
-weight: 20
+weight: 52
 description: "You Venetians display constant activity in your famous arsenal.
 It is a great way to learn about mechanics."
 c: "darkgoldenrod"
 ---

 {{< r a="Sagredo" >}}